venellinus1/UnityBoostAsioExample/README.md

 2. Download and install Boost https://www.boost.org/users/history/ - v1.84.0 is used in this example
 3. Prepare CMakeList.txt - project name "SimpleExample" , targeting simple_example.cpp to be built
 4. run the build.bat, it will create "build\Debug" folder with the exe for the server
+5. PingPongData provides example server listening on localhost:1234, resending back data it receives and also a Unity C# script working as a Client

-5. Sample Unity script which connects to the server:
+6. Sample Unity script which connects to the server:

 ```csharp
 using System;